dfelinto/blender-manual/manual/modeling/meshes/uv/unwrapping/introduction.rst

 Introduction
 ************

 The first step is to unwrap your mesh.
-You want to unwrap when you feel your mesh is complete with respect to the number of faces it needs to have.
+Generally, it is a good idea to unwrap when you feel that your model is mostly complete.
 If you do add faces or subdivide existing faces when a model is already unwrapped, Blender will add those new faces for you, but you may need to do additional mapping or editing.
 In this fashion,